Living Will (Advance Decision) Template

 It’s also wise to review and update your living will periodically.
 Changes in your health or personal circumstances might mean that your preferences evolve over time.

 Ultimately, a living will is about taking control of your healthcare narrative, ensuring that your voice is heard even when you’re unable to speak for yourself.
-It’s a thoughtful, compassionate approach to planning for the future—a legacy of care and consideration that eases the burden on those you love.
 Taking the time now to draft a living will is one of the kindest, most empowering things you can do for yourself and your family.

 Where can I get a template for a living will?